 Ensure the Strongest Case With a Chicago Defense Attorney

-Interviewer: What are some of the most common ways that people unintentionally incriminate themselves that hurts their pending case?
+Interviewer: What are some of the most common client mistakes detrimental to their case?

-Fred Dry: They try and talk the police officer out of arresting them, try and persuade him not to make an arrest.
+Fred Dry: They try to talk the police officer out of arresting them, by confessing.
 In effect, they talk themselves into something by saying too much.